-If you have a gravel driveway, give your toddler a bucket and let them collect rocks.
-Show them how they can pick up the rocks that have been tossed in the grass by the cars and put them back in the middle of the driveway.
+If you have a gravel driveway, give your toddler a bucket.
+Show them how they can pick up the rocks that have been tossed in the grass by the cars.
+Listen to their glee as they dump the rocks back on the driveway.
 Allow them to make the bucket as heavy as they want.
-Remember, the weight of the bucket and picking up rock is developing their brain, which receives information from their inner ear’s vestibular system, visual system, and proprioceptive system (muscles and joints).
+Remember, the weight of the bucket and picking up rock develops their brain as it receives information from their inner ear’s vestibular system, visual system, and proprioceptive system (muscles and joints).
 Wow!
 No wonder little ones need to move.

 Picking Up Sticks, Raking Grass or Leaves

 During the summer, there is always yard work to be done.
-Give your toddler a small rake and let them help rake the grass.
-In the fall, they will enjoy raking leaves into piles.
-Make sure you have some fun jumping in the pile of leaves listening to them crunch.
-You could also let your little one load up a wheelbarrow or wagon full of sticks.
-They love rides in the big wheelbarrow.
+Give your toddler a small rake.
+Encourage raking up the grass clippings.
+In the fall, spend time together raking leaves into piles.
+Then, enjoy watching your toddler jump into the pile of leaves.
+Introduce them to sounds of leaves crunching beneath their body.
+Prepare for bon fires loading up a wheelbarrow or wagon full of sticks.
+Toddlers love to ride in the big wheelbarrow.

 Let your toddler help you water the plants.
 Fill the watering can or bucket together to see how much weight your little one would like to carry.
 This is one job where you can let them take the lead and water the plants.

 If you have pets, get your toddler involved when it is time to fill up their feed bowls.
 They can scoop the feed and carry the bowl.
 Both of those activities provide proprioceptive feedback for your toddler.
 How?
 The resistance on the scoop as they push it into the feed bin and the weight of the bowl as they carried it to their pet.
 Both stimulated muscles and joints.
 Eyes watched their hand move the scoop to the feed bowl and tip the food out.
 So many everyday little activities develop visual processing skills.